CoTIA/IndabaX_Togo_2024/README.md

-# Deep Learning Indaba Practicals 2023
+# IndabaX Togo Practicals 2024

 ## The Practicals